kaaproject/kaa/Programming-guide/Key-platform-features/Configuration-management/index.md

 1. Evaluates the endpoint group membership according to the endpoint profile.
 2. Merges all configuration data sets assigned to the groups the endpoint belongs to, starting with the one that has the lowest weight
 (which is always group "all" with the 0 weight). <br/>
-In case of the conflicting field values, the field is set with the value from the group with the highest weight.
+In case of the conflicting field alues, the field is set with the value from the group with the highest weight.

 >**NOTE:**
 > In case of the arrays, the ```overrideStrategy``` field in the configuration schema defines the way in which the arrays are merged. <br/>